vorsanigo/Twitter_topics/src/README.md

 - `doc` contains the report about the project with the explanation of the solution and the experimental part
 - `src` contains the source code of the project
 - `data` contains the datasets
-- `bin` contains the files to execute the program
+- `bin` contains the files to execute the program and the results of the experimental evaluation

 ### Datasets